sister-jpl/sister-benthcover/README.md

 - Mud/sand
 - Seagrass

-Takes as input bethnic reflectance images with wavelength range 430 to 670 nm, with 10 nm spectral sampling interval.
+Takes as input a benthic reflectance image with wavelength range 430 to 670 nm, with 10 nm spectral sampling interval.

 ## Installation